shakhbozmn/feathers-board/USAGE.md

 # Usage Guide - Feathers Playground

-This guide shows how to use the published Feathers Playground packages in your projects.
+This guide shows how to use the Feathers Playground in your projects. **New in v1.0.2**: Get a full Next.js playground UI with just one configuration line!

 ## 📦 NPM Packages

 The Feathers Playground is published as two NPM packages:

-- **`feathers-playground`** - Core integration package for embedding in Feathers apps
+- **`feathers-playground`** - Core integration package with built-in Next.js UI
 - **`@feathers-playground/types`** - TypeScript types (optional, for type safety)

 ## 🚀 Installation & Usage

-### Option 1: Embedded Mode (Recommended)
+### Integrated Mode (Recommended) ✨

-Add the playground directly to your existing Feathers v5 application:
+Add the playground directly to your existing Feathers v5 application and get a **full Next.js interface** automatically:

 #### 1. Install the package